 Another Edmonton winter means frigid temperatures along with the inevitable ice and snow.
 With area temperatures once again plunging into the negative digits, we find ourselves dealing with a litany of daily tasks to ensure that our homes are kept safe and secure.
 Our HVAC, plumbing and electrical systems will be working overtime to compensate for the extreme cold, so it’s important to keep them running efficiently.
 While fall maintenance is essential for getting your home prepared for the cold, an Edmonton winter requires continued upkeep.
-We’ve compiled a list of procedures that will help keep the extreme cold and icy weather from harming your home.

 One of the easiest, but most overlooked, ways to keep your furnace running efficiently is to change out the filter every month.
 A dirty filter is the number one cause for system failure as it can greatly restrict airflow.
 During seasons of heavy use, changing out the filter every 30 days will help keep the air clean and ensure the heater runs at maximum capacity.
 A dirty filter will not only promote poor indoor air quality (IAQ), but also prompt your heater to work harder.
 Keeping a clean filter helps reduce energy consumption as well, so make sure that you have several replacement filters on hand.
 When buying replacement filters, there are two important factors to consider; the size and the Minimum Efficiency Reporting Value (MERV).
 Attempting to use a filter that is too small or too big will cause issues with your system.
 Make sure that you only install the appropriate size.
 The MERV rating helps consumers choose the best filter for their system and uses a scale from 1-16.
 A MERV rating from 7-12 is generally considered best for home systems (higher rated filters are for hospitals and other medical institutions).